CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/data-restore.md

 **Key Considerations for BOM Synchronization**:

-- Synchronization always flows from ProcessForce to SAP Business One.
-Creating or updating a ProcessForce BOM will overwrite the corresponding SAP Business One Bill of Material.
+- Synchronization always flows from CompuTec ProcessForce to SAP Business One.
+Creating or updating a CompuTec ProcessForce BOM will overwrite the corresponding SAP Business One Bill of Material.
-- The "Enable Bill of Materials synchronization between ProcessForce and SAP Business One" option must be enabled in General Settings (under ProcessForce → Bill of Materials and Manufacturing Orders section).
+- The "Enable Bill of Materials synchronization between CompuTec ProcessForce and SAP Business One" option must be enabled in General Settings (under ProcessForce → Bill of Materials and Manufacturing Orders section).
 - Only Bill of Material variants with the "Is MRP Default" checkbox selected will be used for synchronization:

 Click [here](../system-initialization/general-settings/overview.md) to find out more about General Settings.